020 7650 1200

 Leigh Day is helping Abdul bring a claim for compensation and to highlight the need for essential measures to give those with disabilities equal safe access to travel.

-Abdul's experience at Manchester Piccadilly train station highlights the urgent need for improved provisions and assistance for disabled individuals when traveling on trains.
+Abdul's experience at Manchester Piccadilly train station highlights the urgent need for improved provisions and assistance for disabled individuals when travelling on trains.

 Leigh Day has supported Abdul throughout this difficult journey, providing transparency and assistance every step of the way.
 Our main objective is to prevent such incidents from happening to others in the future.